Jamaican Nationals in South Florida receive “Community Service Awards”

 Mr. Lloyd Daley is the founding member of the charitable Jamaican organizations, Members Only Social Club of Miami and Jamaica United Relief Association.
 In his civic and professional capacities, Mr. Daley has rendered unquantifiable support to the Jamaican community as well as to the Consulate General of Jamaica.

 The Reverend Dr. Dennis Grant recently made a substantial personal donation to the Jamaica Constabulary Force for medical expenses for a police officer injured in the line of duty.
-In additional to responding to the needs of vulnerable Jamaicans in this manner, at home and abroad, Rev. Grant also serves as pastor of Restoration Ministries in Ft.
+In addition to responding to the needs of vulnerable Jamaicans in this manner, at home and abroad, Rev. Grant also serves as pastor of Restoration Ministries in Ft.
 Lauderdale and is an ardent human rights activist in the South Florida community.

 Mrs. Laurice Hunter-Scott has been chairperson of the Coordinating Council of the Kingston-Miami Sister Cities Program since 1989.
 This Sister Cities collaboration is the first of its kind established between Jamaican and State of Florida, and through Mrs. Hunter-Scott has contributed to establishment of trade, education, disaster preparedness and cultural exchange programs.
 She also serves as a member of the Jamaica Nurses Association of Florida.